Well-posedness for mean-field evolutions arising in superconductivity: Preliminary results

-As emphasized in Remark~\ref{rem:sol}(i), weak solutions of the incompressible model~\eqref{eq:limeqn1} are rather defined via the vorticity formulation~\eqref{eq:limeqn1VF} in order to avoid compactness issues related to the pressure $P$.
-Although this will not be used in the sequel, we quickly check that under mild regularity assumptions a weak solution $v$ of~\eqref{eq:limeqn1} automatically also satisfies equation~\eqref{eq:limeqn1} in the distributional sense on $[0,T)\times\R^2$ for some pressure~$P:\R^2\to\R$.
+As emphasized in Remark~\ref{rem:sol}(i), weak solutions of the incompressible model~\eqref{eq:limeqn1} are rather defined via the vorticity formulation~\eqref{eq:limeqn1VF} in order to avoid compactness issues related to the pressure $ P$.
+Although this will not be used in the sequel, we quickly check that under mild regularity assumptions a weak solution $ v$ of~\eqref{eq:limeqn1} automatically also satisfies equation~\eqref{eq:limeqn1} in the distributional sense on $[0,T)\times\R^2$ for some pressure~$P$.
+The proof is postponed to Appendix~\ref{app:proofs-prel}.